 From the issue date of this RFP until a Vendor is selected and the selection is announced, responding Vendors or their representatives may not communicate, either orally or in writing regarding this RFP with any statewide elected official, state officer or employee, member of the legislature or legislative employee except as noted herein.
 To ensure equal treatment for each responding Vendor, all questions regarding this RFP must be submitted in writing to the State’s contact person for the selection process, and not later than the last date for accepting responding Vendor questions provided in this RFP.
 All such questions will be answered officially by the State in writing.
 All such questions and answers will become addenda to this RFP, and they will be posted to the ITS web site.
 Vendors failing to comply with this requirement will be subject to disqualification.

-The State’s contact person for the selection process is: Kay-Lynn Meador, Technology Consultant, 3771 Eastwood Drive, Jackson, MS 39211, 601-432-, @its.ms.gov.
+The State’s contact person for the selection process is: Kay-Lynn Meador, Technology Consultant, 3771 Eastwood Drive, Jackson, MS 39211, 601-432-8001, KayLynn.Meador@its.ms.gov.

 Vendor may consult with State representatives as designated by the State’s contact person identified in 14.1 above in response to State-initiated inquiries.
 Vendor may consult with State representatives during scheduled oral presentations and demonstrations excluding site visits.